Types of Communication: Definition, Examples, Benefits for the Workplace

 |

-Benefits of Using Written Communication Effectively
+Top Benefits of Written Communication

 Clear messages are more effective.
 Remember, words have no context or additional cues.
 People can read things into messages that weren’t originally intended.
 To avoid miscommunication, people can be trained in effective written communication.